This is Ching Ling Coin Box explained how the coin could apparently goes through the piece of glass trick.

 Coin Of The Realm Magic Trick

-The Coin Of The Realm is also a coin through glass trick performed with a wooden box with slots like the Ching Ling Coin Box.
+The Coin Of The Realm is like the Ching Ling Coin Box, but rectangular in shape.

 According to Martin’s Magic site, the first version of Coin of the Realm was said to be released by Owen Brothers back in 1956.

-And the Cabala is similar to “The Ball Through Glass” box by John Snyder, Junior.
+The Cabala uses the steel ball, is identical to “The Ball Through Glass” box by John Snyder, Junior.

 There is a possibility the Coin Of The Realm idea was inspired by John Snyder, Junior’s “The Ball Through Glass” box.

 There is no demonstration video clip of the Coin Of The Realm online.

 After analyzing the Coin Of The Realm prop from various websites, I think this is how the coin seemingly penetrates through the sheet of glass.

 Upon close scrutiny at the pictures of the prop, I suspected the bottom wooden panel under the glass sheet is a separate piece and it is movable.